I was just going to write “we had a chat one day, and decided to do this”, which is pretty much true – but nowhere near the full story.

 A while later, in 2008, we spent a week in Tahiti on the way to and from a holiday in the US.
 Since then we have also been back to New Caledonia once more.
 These islands are wonderful in their own right, but we still yearned for the real France.

 The real breakthrough was our 35th anniversary trip to Europe in 2010.
 Along with two US friends, and for part of the time, Lisette’s youngest sister Gillian, we toured through Europe for five weeks.
-Staying in Paris, Mont St Michel, Bordeaux, Marseillan in France, and then Italy, Croatia and Germany.
+During the holiday, we stayed in Paris, Mont St Michel, Bordeaux, Marseillan in France, and then Italy, Croatia and Germany.

 Unbeknownst to us, it was during this trip that the first direct influence on the barge dream occurred.

-We had discussed, briefly the idea of a relaxing barge cruise as part of this big trip, but it was discounted due to cost, and the feeling that we really wanted to see lots of different things, rather than just staying in one place.
+We had discussed, briefly the idea of a relaxing barge cruise as part of this big trip, but it was discounted due to cost, and the feeling that we really wanted to see lots of different things, rather than a week of slow travel through a few small villages – nice as that sounded!

 On the car journey from Bordeaux to Marseillan, we pulled over into an aire (layover) for a break, at Port Lauragais.
 This particular stop was characterised by a multitude of buses ferrying pilgrims to Lourdes.